ebmoon/spyro/README.md

 * python (version >= 3.6), including
     * numpy (only for `run_benchmarks.py`)
 * [Sketch](https://people.csail.mit.edu/asolar/) (version >= 1.7.6)
+    * Note: The tar-ball in the Sketch wiki is 1.7.5, which may not work

 ### Setting Sketch Path